shafali03/CV/README.md

 *	Increased SEO ranking on Google page 2, which led to an increase of 60% traffic to the website.

-* Improved website performance for the mobile view up to 93% by optimising images and reducing file size.
+* Improved website performance for the mobile view up to 93% by optimised images and reduced the file sizes.

 *	I collaborated with the stakeholder to agree with project and customer expectations targets.